Alex-Fabbri/Alex-Fabbri.github.io/_posts/2012-05-05-TutorialBank.md

 <br>

-# Can I use this for research too?
+# How can I use this for research?
-Of course!
-Our annotations for resource type, reading lists and topic categorization can be used for experiments in text classification, resource recommendation systems and topic modeling.
-Our extensive prerequisite chain annotations can be used for learning concept dependencies, while we hope that our annotations for survey extraction will promote information retrieval for scientific topics.
+Our annotations for resource type and topic categorization promote research in text classification and topic modeling while we hope our annotated reading lists and survey extraction annotations will promote information retrieval for scientific topics.
+Finally, our extensive prerequisite chain annotations can be used for learning concept dependencies in a supervised/semi-supervised manner.

 # What can I expect in the future?

 In the future we are planning to expand our taxonomy and corpus.
 We are also going to add new features to our site, and so we greatly appreciate any feedback you may have.
 Feel free to email me or send a message under "Contact" on our site.
-Additionally, we are planning to refine our annotation and explore more deeply the areas of prerequisite chains, resource recommendation and survey extraction.
+Additionally, we are planning to refine our annotation and explore more deeply the research areas of prerequisite chains, resource recommendation and survey extraction.

-# References